pranjalprincy-cse/arrays/README.md

 🔸Insert an element at a given index✅

-🔸Delete an element from a given index
+🔸Delete an element from a given index✅

-🔸Merge two arrays
+🔸Merge two arrays✅

 🔸Left rotate array by one position